Raby Castle: History

 Henry Neville, 5th Earl of Westmorland, died in 1564 and was succeeded by his son, Charles.
 The Nevilles were Catholics and Charles was one of the leaders of the failed Rising of the North in 1569 against England's Protestant Queen Elizabeth I. Owing to the severity of the threat to the Crown, more than 800 rebels were executed and Charles Neville and Thomas Percy (Earl of Northumberland and another leader of the rebellion) fled into exile.
 In 1571 an attainder was issued against Neville and his lands were forfeited to the Crown.

 After the Rising of the North the castle became the property of the Crown for more than forty-three years before being bought by Henry Vane the Elder.
 He was impressed by the size and lands, contrasting with Barnard Castle, which was hemmed in by the surrounding town.
 The House of Vane was responsible for much of the modernising of the castle, especially the interior.
 This included renovation of the medieval chapel and drawing room.

 The family drove a carriageway though the castle, causing much damage to its medieval fabric.
 Architect William Burn carried out alterations to Raby Castle between 1843 and 1848, including adding new roofs to the great hall and the chapel and adding a drawing room to one of the towers in Jacobean style.
 The present family is responsible for the great collection of art in the castle.

-On 17 March 1849, William the then Prince of Orange, succeeded to the throne of the Netherlands.
-He was at that moment a guest of the Duchess of Cleveland in Raby Castle.
+On 17 March 1849, when William the then Prince of Orange succeeded to the throne of the Netherlands, he was at that moment a guest of the Duchess of Cleveland in Raby Castle.

 In 1890 the former 4th Duke of Cleveland died, leaving the line of succession to the castle and its vast estates unclear.
-The case was decided in 1891 when the Committee of Privileges of the House of Lords deemed his relative, Henry de Vere Vane, to be the 9th Baron Barnard and inheritor of the vast estates of Raby.
+The case was decided in 1891 when the Committee of Privileges of the House of Lords deemed his relative, Henry Vane, to be the 9th Baron Barnard and inheritor of the vast estates of Raby.
 He did not, however, inherit the title of Duke of Cleveland, which became extinct.

-Raby Castle is open to the public every year between May and September and at Easter.
-In 2007/08 about 26,000 people visited the castle.